cwinpy/cweqgen/docs/definitions.rst

    :obj:`~cweqgen.definitions.ALLOWED_VARIABLES` dictionary.

 "converters":
-   a dictionary of conversion functions to convert the additional values into the required values.
+   a set of pairs of variable names and conversion functions to convert the additional values into the required values.

 "reference":
-   a dictionary containing the following keys:
+   information about the a reference for the equation, containing:

    "short":
       a short string version of the reference